 - Do use commercial jewelry cleaner and a soft brush on harder gemstones.
 Remember to read labels carefully.
 Even cleaning solutions especially formulated for jewelry can be too harsh for some gemstones.
 Opals, emeralds, amber, and pearls are a few gemstones that should never be subjected to commercial cleaners.

-- Do use an ultrasonic cleaner for stubborn dirt.
+- Do use an ultrasonic cleaner for stubborn dirt (but note that this is not recommended for all types of stones!).
 An ultrasonic emits high frequency vibrations and can loosen dirt.
 Safe for diamonds, rubies, and sapphires, ultrasonic cleaning is frequently used by jewelry professionals.

 - Do use pressurized steam cleaners especially formulated for gems and jewelry.
 Harder stones will shine like new.